 – 30 minute performance with self-made instruments – Bachelor graduation project – ArtScience Interfaculty – Exhibited at the KABK Graduation show 2022

 Fig. 1-2 Snapshots from live performances

 This project showcases 6 self-built musical instruments which are left to swing freely and express their own patterns of sound and movement.
 Each one is made using a simple combination of shapes and materials.
 Through these 6 variations, I hope to gain new insights into the physical and musical phenomena of swinging.

-Conventional histories of swinging mechanisms start with Galileo's pendulum experiments in the 16th century, which proved that pendulums swing at a constant frequency.
+Conventional histories of swinging mechanisms start with Galileo's pendulum experiments in the 16th century, and his discovery that pendulums swing at a near constant frequency.
 This was followed by the invention of the pendulum clock, which became the world's most precise timekeeper until the 1930s.
 As a result, pendulums have become symbolic of the regular passing of time, and even the idea of the universe as a vast natural clock which ticks according to the laws of physics.

 What can we learn about time by listening to these instruments?

 For 7 months, I was actively engaged in instrument making.

 In the morning, I would wake up and draw different materials and shapes.
 Later, I would actually build the instrument, listen how it sounded, and use this as a basis for more sketches.
 I would describe this as a kind of material thinking: concepts form through hands-on experimentation.